-Gerard Clarke, Stephen Collier, John Foley and Colm Kieran met the Minister for Health, Simon Harris, T.D. on 19th October.
+Gerard Clarke, Stephen Collier, John Foley and Colm Kieran met the Minister for Health, Simon Harris, T.D. in October 2016.
 The meeting formed part of the Board’s initiative to raise the profile of the IAFD.
 The Minister is Stephen Collier’s local TD and as a result Stephen was able to facilitate the arrangement of the meeting.

 A number of interesting topics were discussed and in particular Hospital Deaths (Control of Infectious Diseases).
 The result in that regard will be further engagement with the Department on this very important subject for our members.
 In addition, future relationships with the Dept. of Health and other Government Departments were discussed together with the subject of the profile of the IAFD.